gm1wkr/piNet3_master/readme.md

 A breif description of the project follows.

 ## Disclaimer !
-All code in this project was written as a hobbyist before I had benefited from CodeClan Professional Software Development Course, please be forgiving ;-)  The major purpose of this project was to focus my learning.
+All code in this project was written as a hobbyist before I had benefited from CodeClan Professional Software Development Course, please be forgiving ;-)  The major purpose of this project was to focus my learning and to enjoy the process.

+While planning is everything for most projects it must be understood that this project is driven by falling into rabbit holes and discovering new problems to solve.
+There is no final product except learning and discovery.

 ## Overview